Arthur Scargill: Early political and trade union activities

 In 1961, Scargill was elected a member of the Woolley NUM Branch Committee.
 Scargill joined the Labour Party in 1962.
 He regularly attended Workers' Educational Association (WEA) classes and Co-operative Party educational programmes, and in 1962, undertook a three-year, part-time course at the University of Leeds, where he studied economics, industrial relations and social history.
-In 1965 he was elected Branch Delegate from Woolley to the Yorkshire NUM Area Council, and in 1969 was elected a member of the Yorkshire NUM Area Executive Committee.
+In 1965 he was elected branch delegate from Woolley to the Yorkshire NUM Area Council, and in 1969 was elected a member of the Yorkshire NUM Area Executive Committee.
 Although he never worked at Barrow Colliery in his home village, he was involved in the politics of the branch, where the membership was much more left-wing than in the conservative Woolley Colliery.
 In 1970, he was elected a member of the regional committee of the Co-operative Retail Services in Barnsley and a delegate to its national conference.
 He also represented the Barnsley Co-op at Cooperative congresses.

 Scargill opposed civilian nuclear power and, during the first Wilson ministry, became highly critical of the government's energy policy.
-After a Labour Party conference speech on energy policy by Richard Marsh in July 1967, Scargill said:
+Following a Labour Party conference speech on energy policy by Richard Marsh in July 1967, Scargill said:

-I can honestly say that I never heard flannel like we got from the Minister... he said that we have nuclear power stations with us, whether we like it or not.
-I suggest to this Conference that we have coal mines with us... but they did something about this problem: they closed them down.
-This was a complete reversal of the policy... that was promised by the Labour Government before it was put into office... this represents a betrayal of the mining industry.
+I can honestly say that I never heard flannel like we got from the Minister ... he said that we have nuclear power stations with us, whether we like it or not.
+I suggest to this Conference that we have coal mines with us ... but they did something about this problem: they closed them down.
+This was a complete reversal of the policy... that was promised by the Labour Government before it was put into office ... this represents a betrayal of the mining industry.